kramer2005/thread-context/README.md

 UserContext* user_context = get_context();
 ```

+To free the context, use the `free_context` function.

 If no context is set, the function will return NULL.

 You can find an example inside the `examples` folder.